Krosseye/Serfile/README.md

 4. Access the Serfile UI by opening a web browser and navigating to `http://localhost:8080` or your specified port.

-**Note:** When using Docker Compose, avoid modifying the `config.json` file directly.
-Instead, configure the application using the `docker-compose.yml` file.

 ## Configuration

 ### Python Environment (`config.json`)